TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Skills
 ^^^^^^

-Before you begin,please read the :ref:`TypoScript in 45 minutes tutorial <t3ts45:start>`.
+Before you begin, please read the :ref:`TypoScript in 45 minutes tutorial <t3ts45:start>`.
 It is enough if you have skimmed it.
-It is not necessary that you understand everything everything noted there (and certainly not all the details).
+It is not necessary that you understand everything noted there (and certainly not all the details).
 This tutorial should give you an overview of TYPO3.
 However, we will also repeat concepts in the Templating Tutorial where they are needed.